dymmond/edgy/docs/admin/admin.md

 One nice feature of edgy admin is the optional customization of the admin interface.

 By default it doesn't care for user permissions but can be adapted to do so on a per model base.
-Here it is quite unoppinionated.
-You can use every connection information you like for adding or removing fields.
+Here it is quite unopinionated.
+You can use any connection information you like for adding or removing fields.

 For example the request.user when embedding the admin in a bigger application.